Kristin Smart's 1996 Disappearance: Arrests Made in Connection With Missing College Student - E! Online

 More than two decades after college student Kristin Smart went missing, there's been a long-awaited break in the case.

-During a press conference, authorities confirmed Paul is charged with murder in connection to Kristin's case, while Ruben is being charged as an accessory to the alleged crime.
+During a press conference, authorities confirmed Paul, who is being held without bail, is charged with murder in connection to Kristin's case.
+Ruben is being charged for his role as an accessory to the alleged crime.

 Ruben's attorney, Harold Mesick, had no comment when reached by E!
 News.
 Attorney Robert Sanger confirmed to E!
 News that he is representing Paul but declined to comment, citing the case's pending nature.